The Winterthur Library

 DETAILED DESCRIPTION OF THE COLLECTION

-Location: 17 J 3
+Location: 17 I 3

-Ph1348 Photoreproduction of a receipted bill from Duncan Phyfe to Mr. Rutherford, June 24, 1801.
-For a coffin.
+Folder 1: Photoreproduction of a receipted bill from Duncan Phyfe to Mr. Rutherford, June 24, 1801.
+For a coffin. (acc.
+Ph1348 )

-Original in Museum of the City of New York (57.28.1)
+[Original in Museum of the City of New York (57.28.1)]

-Location of original is unknown.
+[Location of original is unknown.]

-Ph1123 Photocopies of two bills from Duncan Phyfe to Mr. Talbot, May 20, 1807 and June 10, 1808.
-Forms include bedsteads, pine tables, and bureaus.
-There is also a charge for mending blinds.
+Folder 4: Photocopies of four bills from Duncan Phyfe to Mr. Talbot, April 11 and May 20, 1807 and June 4 and 10, 1808.
+For 2 bedsteads, 2 pine tables, a bureau, a pair of sofas[?], and another table.
+There is also a charge for mending blinds. (acc.
+Ph1123.1-.2)

 Originals in Marine Historical Association, Mystic, Ct.

-Ph183 Photograph of a bill from Duncan Phyfe to William Bayard, Nov.
+Folder 5: Photographs and photocopies of a bill from Duncan Phyfe to William Bayard, Nov.
 21, 1807.
-Forms include chairs, sofas, a sideboard, dining tables, dressing table, card tables, tea tables, a basin stand, etc. Ten side chairs and two arm chairs in the Phyfe Room here at Winterthur are thought to be mentioned in this bill.
+Forms include chairs, sofas, a sideboard, dining tables, dressing table, card tables, tea tables, a basin stand, etc. (acc.
+Ph183)

-(This is the same as 65x595 which is still in the museum's collection, their acc. #61.1436).
+(This is the same as 65x595 which is still in the museum's collection, their acc.
+1961.1436).

-56x006.3 Bill from Duncan Phyfe to Charles N. Bancker, Aug.
-21, 1816.
-Forms include chairs, sofa, pier and card tables, and foot stools.
+Folder 10: Bill from Duncan Phyfe to Charles N. Bancker, Jan.
+4 and Aug.
+21, 1816; postmarked Dec.
+8. Forms include chairs, sofa, pier and card tables, and foot stools. (acc.
+56x6.3)

-Original in Ohio Historical Society
+[Original in Ohio Historical Society]

-DAPC Photograph of a receipt from Duncan Phyfe to Luman Reed, March 21, 1833 for $910.00.
+Photograph of a receipt from Duncan Phyfe to Luman Reed, March 21, 1833 for $910.00. [from DAPC]

 Location of original unknown.

-99x12.1-.7 Photos of the house in Southbury, Conn., given by Phyfe to his daughter Mary Phyfe Whitlock in 1853.
+Photos of the house in Southbury, Conn., given by Phyfe to his daughter Mary Phyfe Whitlock in 1853.
 Two of the photos show a wedding party (the groom is identified as being Duncan P. Whitlock) inside the house; two other photos show people outside the house; one photo shows the exterior of the house.
 A photographic postcard shows a view of Southbury.
-An envelope includes a list of names, probably the children of Mary and Sidney Whitlock.
-The photos were probably taken in the late 1850s.
+An envelope includes a list of the children of Mary and Sidney Whitlock.
+The photos were probably taken in the late 1850s. (acc.
+99x12.1-.7)

 RELATED MATERIAL IN THE DOWNS COLLECTION